EmrayP/FakeStoreAPI/ReadMe.md

 # Fake Store API Product Filters

-This project is a Java-based framework that uses Maven for build automation, RestAssured for API testing, and Cucumber for behavior-driven development (BDD).
+This project is a Java-based framework that uses Maven for build automation, RestAssured for API testing, and Cucumber for behavior-driven development (BDD) written with Gherkin.
 The project is configured to run tests and generate reports, which are then deployed to GitHub Pages.

 ## Prerequisites

 - Java 11
 - Maven
+- Cucumber
 - Node.js
 - Git
+- Postman (for manual API testing)

 ## Setup